| Title: | Interface to 'LMDB' |

 Arguments:

-this returns the default database (always open).
+key: Name of the database; if NULL this returns the default database (always open).

-: Create database if it does not exist already?
+create: Create database if it does not exist already?

 Details:

-greater than one.
+LMDB environments can hold multiple databases, provided they have been opened with maxdbs greater than one.
 There is always a "default" database - this is unnamed and cannot be dropped.
 Other databases have a key (i.e., a name) and can be dropped.
-These database objects are passed through to other methods, notably drop_database
+These database objects are passed through to other methods, notably drop_database and begin

 Note: In lmdb.h this is mdb_open()

-Drop a database
+drop_databaseDrop a database

 Usage: